Powered By Blogger

 Okay, so I was expecting "Ransom" but with an ageing Gibson.
 Ageing is right, Ransom it is not.

 He is "Too Old for this Shit!"
 It's Official, God hope there is no Lethal Weapon 5 in the pipeline....(Wait while I check IMDB............)
-Oh Shit!! its out 2012!!
+Oh Shit!! it's out 2012!!

 So where is this guy going?
 He is a cop!!
 Yawn, again? and this time his Daughter is gunned down on his doorstep.
 Plot?
 He thinks its a hit on him but turns out his daughter is campaigning for the planet and nuclear weaponry and has managed to piss off a few big wigs.
 (On my 6th glass of wine while writing this so excuse obscenities but...)
 PLEASE !!!
 Its a bit SHIT!!